GustavoCarvalho25/CommitQualityAnalyzer/README.md

 You can access the analysis results through:

 - **MongoDB Express**: http://localhost:8081
-  - Navigate to the "RefactorScore" database and "CodeAnalyses" collection
+  - Navigate to the "RefactorScore" database and view the following collections:
+    - `AnaliseDeCommits`: Full commit analyses
+    - `AnaliseDeArquivos`: Individual file analyses
+    - `Recomendacoes`: Detailed recommendations for improving code

 - **Redis Commander**: http://localhost:8082
   - View cached analyses and intermediate results